jamunjar-logo

 The best-supported approach is to limit foods and drinks high in added sugar, saturated fat, sodium, and alcohol.
 Sugary drinks and heavily processed foods are common contributors because they make it easy to exceed calorie needs, raise blood sugar, and worsen cardiometabolic risk markers over time.

 You cannot confirm it by symptoms alone.
 A clinician typically looks for the metabolic syndrome pattern: waist size, blood pressure, fasting glucose, triglycerides, and HDL cholesterol.
-Warning signs may include central weight gain, fatigue, dark skin changes in body folds, increased thirst, frequent urination, or lab results trending upward year on year.
+Physical clues may include central weight gain, dark skin changes in body folds, or lab results trending upward year on year.
+For the wider symptom picture, including fatigue and brain fog, see our guide to hidden signs of poor metabolic health.

 The most practical starting point is a consistent routine: lose a small amount of excess weight if needed, increase weekly physical activity, choose a high-fibre and lower-added-sugar diet, sleep 7 to 9 hours per night, avoid smoking, and follow up on lab testing and medications as prescribed.
 WHO, NHLBI, CDC, and AHA all support this general direction as the foundation of effective metabolic recovery.